jojinkb/gatsby-blog/content/blog/learning-goals/index.md

 - [ ] Annihilation of Caste.
 - [ ] Thinking, Fast and Slow.
 (Have not been able to finish this one, inspite of it being an engaging read.)

-## Certification (2/8)
+## Certification (4/7)

 - [X] Certified kubernetes application developer.
-Q1
-- [ ] Certified kubernetes administrator.
-Q2
+- [X] Certified kubernetes administrator.
 - [ ] Certified Kubernetes security specialist.
-Strech Goal - Q3/4
-- [ ] AWS security specialty certification.
-Q2
-- [ ] AWS database specialty certification.
-Q3
+- [ ] Kubernetes and Cloud Native Associate.
-- [ ] AWS networking specialty certification.
-Strech Goal - Q3/4
+- [ ] Kubernetes and Cloud Security Associate.
+- [X] Prometheus Certified Associate.
 - [X] Hashicorp certified terraform associate.
-Q2
-- [ ] Hashicorp certified vault associate.
-Strech Goal - Q3/4

 ## Write
 I'd like to get in the habit of writing regularly.
 I'll start by keeping notes about the books I read or projects that I'm working on.